Amid MVA crisis, ED summons Sanjay Raut over land scam

-The Enforcement Directorate (ED) on Monday issued summons to Shiv Sena leader Sanjay Raut in connection with Patra Chawl land scam case.
+Amid the thick of political activities in Maharashtra, Shiv Sena chief spokesperson and Rajya Sabha member Sanjay Raut has been summoned by the Enforcement Directorate (ED) on Monday.

-The summons come amid the ongoing political crisis within the Maha Vikas Aghadi (MVA) government in Maharashtra.
+The move has been condemned by the Maha Vikas Aghadi (MVA) leaders who said that it is Centre’s ploy to destabilise the government in Maharashtra.

-The Rajya Sabha MP has been asked to depose before the federal agency at its office in south Mumbai on June 28 and record his statement under the Prevention of Money Laundering Act (PMLA), they said.

-The ED in April provisionally attached assets worth more than Rs 11.15 crore of Raut's wife Varsha Raut and two of his associates as part of this investigation.
+Responding to the summons, Raut said that it was a move to stop him and dared the central enforcement agency to arrest him.

 Check out DH's latest videos